-Spill containment provisions will also be incorporated which will meet all national, provincial and local regulations and requirements.
+Provision of spill containment will be incorporated in the project in compliance to all national, provincial and local regulations and requirements.
 Spill containment will be provided for potential risk of leak/spill in the area.
-The fuel oil storage tanks will be furnished with a bund with plinths to house the fuel storage tanks.
-The bund shall be constructed of reinforced concrete and capable of containing a spill of at least 10,000 gallons (US), plus 10% of the aggregate storage capacity of the remaining
+The fuel oil storage tanks will be furnished with bund plinths to house the fuel storage tanks.
+The bund shall be constructed of reinforced concrete and capable of containing a spill of at least 10,000 gallons (US), plus 10% of the aggregate storage capacity.